 Yet, you can’t phone it in with Part 1 because it does demand a great deal of familiarity with the IIA’s standardized methodologies.
 As you probably don’t interact with all of these on a daily basis, you’ll need to brush up on them.

-What’s more, if you’ve learned more about internal auditing from your job than from the IIA’s standards, then you will definitely need to confirm that your methods align with the IIA’s.
-Of course, you’ll have to learn the IIA’s methods specifically if they don’t.
+What’s more, if you’ve learned more about internal auditing from your job than from the IIA’s standards, you will need to confirm that your methods align with the IIA’s.
+Of course, if they don’t, you’ll have to learn the IIA’s methods.

 And, if you haven’t clocked any time as an internal auditor yet, you must prepare to put even more time into preparing for Part 1, as much of the content may be new to you.

-Finally, the fact that Part 1 features more content areas and more MCQs than the other exam parts may force you to stretch your CIA exam study time as well.
+Finally, the fact that Part 1 features more content areas and MCQs than the other exam parts may force you to stretch your CIA exam study time.
 But thankfully, Part 1’s topics are clear, balanced, and uniform, so the number of them should be more of a challenge than the nature of them.

 Though the IIA doesn’t release pass rates for each CIA exam part, the overall CIA exam pass rate still proves that each part of the CIA exam is pretty difficult by remaining below 50%.
 Furthermore, the CIA exam’s current pass rate of 43% is lower than that of the CPA Exam pass rates and the CMA exam pass rates.
 Consequently, we can assume that no part of the CIA exam is easy.